What is Buddhist Eco-Chaplaincy?

 flower

-We cultivate stronger connections with nature
+We cultivate deeper connections with the living world

 two people on a green mountain ridge overlooking the landscape